Sriyanshjain/sriyanshjain/README.md

 ## Summary 🌟

-Experienced Sr. Software Development Analyst at Deloitte with expertise in .Net, Angular, SQL, and Azure.
+Experienced Sr. Software Development Analyst at Deloitte with expertise in Javascript,React,Angular,Java,Redux and styling libraries like TailwindCSS .
 Proven track record of developing and maintaining high-impact applications.
 Winner of Deloitte's Hackslam and recipient of the Applause Award.

 ## Experience 💼